hildar/crawler-vk/README.md

 # parsing
-Methods of parse and prepare data
+Methods of parse and prepare data in net